 They are common on farm tractors and in some commercial vehicles.
 Zenith company still produces a different model of carburettors today for various applications.

-Zenith Carburettor was a manufacturer of gasoline engine management systems and components, primarily carburetors, and filters, in the United States.
-It is a well-known British carburettor that is utilised by a number of well-known companies.
+Zenith Carburetor was a manufacturer of gasoline engine management systems and components, primarily carburetors and filters, in the United States.
+It is a well-known British carburetor that is utilized by a number of well-known companies.

 Zenith Carburetor Company was founded in 1910.
 There is no starting problem with this carburetor, and it also offers a rich mixture at high speeds.